davideas/FlipView/README.md

 - `app:animateRearImage="true"` - Whether or not the rear image should animate.
 - `app:rearImageAnimation="@anim/scale_up"` - Rear image animation.
 - `app:rearImageAnimationDuration="150"` - Rear image animation duration.
 - `app:rearImageAnimationDelay="animationDuration"` - Rear image animation delay (depends the animation/duration it can be smart setting a specific delay.
-For Gmail effect set this to 0).
+For GMail effect set this to 0).

 **Not changeable values** (in ms)
 - `DEFAULT_INITIAL_DELAY = 500` - This gives time to the activity to load all tree views before starting cascade initial animation.